shehabomar/shehabomar/README.md

 ## Hi :wave:

 I am a <i>Computer Science</i> student at New York University at Abu Dhabi from Egypt.
-- :telescope: I’m working as a Software Engineer and Research Assistant at **Computer-Human Intelligence Lab**.
+- :telescope: I’m working as a Machine Learning Engineer and Research Assistant at **Computer-Human Intelligence Lab**.

 - :robot: Currently, I am exploring Machine learining and working with different ML Models.